mauricekoenig/mauricekoenig/README.md

+# Ayo!<b>
-# Ayo!
-I'm a software developer from Germany, working on collectible card game stuff.<b>
+ I'm a software developer from Germany, working on collectible card game stuff.

 <!--